Elementary Education Resident Teacher Program

 |T&L 519||Social Studies in the Elementary Schools||3|

 To qualify as a resident teacher, the following conditions must be met:

 - Complete an undergraduate degree in Elementary Education, Early Childhood, or Middle Level before residency begins.

 - Qualify for elementary certification in North Dakota.
 This includes having passing scores on the Praxis I and II (PPST) tests.

 - Cannot have held a previous teaching contract as a classroom teacher.

 - Have a minimum overall GPA of 2.75, with preference given to those with a 3.00 GPA or greater.

 - Be available for graduate study during the summer sessions prior to and following the elementary classroom residency.

-- Participate in an April 2019 interview if selected.
+- Participate in an interview in April if selected.